Function-Level Cycles

 Cycle-Cut Candidates (Function Level)

-Section titled “Cycle-Cut Candidates (Function Level)”When the call graph is available, Arxo suggests which call edge to remove to break each function-level cycle.
-Each candidate has:
+Section titled “Cycle-Cut Candidates (Function Level)”When call graph data is available, Arxo emits:

-Section titled “When to Use Function-Level Analysis”- Module-level is clean — No import cycles, but code still feels tangled.
-Function-level cycles can explain it.
+Section titled “When to Use Function-Level Analysis”- Module-level is clean: no import cycles, but code still feels tangled.

-- Refactoring inside a module — You want to break circular calls between functions or classes.
+- Refactoring inside a module: you need to break circular calls between functions/classes.

 Enabling and Output